 Deficiency judgments are allowed.
-In Pennsylvania, the lender may sue the borrower for the deficiency in a separate action after the foreclosure sale.
+In Pennsylvania, the lender may obtain a deficiency judgment in a separate action after the foreclosure sale.

 Limitation on deficiency judgments.
-If the lender is the purchaser at the foreclosure sale (either directly or indirectly), the deficiency is limited by the fair market value of the property (42 Pa.
+If the lender is the purchaser at the foreclosure sale, the deficiency is limited by the fair market value of the property (42 Pa.
 Con.
 St. Ann. § 8103[a]).

 Example: If the total debt is $200,000 and lender bids $150,000 at the foreclosure sale and purchases the property, the deficiency is $50,000.
 Generally, this means the lender could file a subsequent action where it would be granted a deficiency judgment for $50,000 and be able to collect that amount from the borrower.
 However, if the fair market value of the property is really $175,000, the lender could only obtain a deficiency judgment in the amount of $25,000.